 - Revenue generated from new offerings

-My other good friend, Jeff McKay, likes to talk about brand relevance in firm marketing.
+My podcast co-host, Jeff McKay, likes to talk about brand relevance in firm marketing.
 What is your firm known for and where does it have permission to compete?
 This issue often comes up when a firm is looking to launch a new service or enter a new market.
 While clients may already know your firm, they may not think of you as being relevant in the new arenas you’re looking to operate.
 In situations like these, thought leadership can be an effective way to change client perceptions.
+For this objective, use these metrics:

 - Search engine position